kewalsk/My-OpenPeriscope/README.md

 ### Features added in (my) version 0.1.7

-* Sign in by SID button (in fact this is not sing in but reuse of existing session)
+* Sign in by SID button (in fact this is not sign in but reuse of existing session)
 * Buttons to generate ffmpeg command and copy to clipboard